AdityaGuhagarkar/adityaguhagarkar.github.io/_pages/about.md

 ---

-Thank you for visiting my GitHub!
+Thank you for visiting my Website!
 Feel free to connect with me to discuss wireless communications, vehicular technology, smart cities, or even chess strategies and trekking routes.
 Looking forward to collaborating and connecting with like-minded individuals!